 Prior to the expiration of the five-year period, Petitioner may seek an extension of time to satisfy its job generation requirement.
-An extension may be granted upon such additional terms as may be appropriate, provided that Petitioner establishes substantial compliance with this condition and specifies the methods, means and time in which it intends to satisfy this condition.
+An extension may be granted upon such additional terms as may be appropriate, provided that Petitioner establishes substantial e e je so tit og og compliance with this condition and specifies the methods, means and time in which it intends to satisfy this condition.